ayembocx/CS1632_Spring2020/deliverables/5/README.md

     This phase runs the SpotBugs tool on your class files.
 Each warning will get you a point deduction.

-1. BeanCounterLogicTest on BeanCounterLogicImpl:
+1. BeanCounterLogicTest on BeanCounterLogicImpl
     The purpose of this phase is to test BeanCounterLogicTest itself for defects.
 Assuming BeanCounterLogicImpl is defect free (as verified in phase 1.), any test failures in BeanCounterLogicTest while testing BeanCounterLogicImpl indicate a bug in BeanCounterLogicTest.

-1. BeanCounterLogicTest on BeanCounterLogicBuggy:
+1. BeanCounterLogicTest on BeanCounterLogicBuggy

     The purpose of this phase is to test BeanCounterLogicTest against the buggy BeanCounterLogicBuggy implementation to see if it can find the defects inside